lukaemon/seed/README.md

 However, for people to truly adopt AI and cultivate capability to use, cooperate and even create one with autonomy, the embarrassing side of the learning process may be of some value.
 I personally would love to see more fail experiment, detour and dead end, as well as the rosy final result.

+Plus, whatever I type in vscode would be sent to openai through copilot.
+Might as well just MIT it.

 ## How to use this repo?
 Think of the repo as an unstructured dataset and ChatGPT as the rudimentary UI/UX.
 The ideal interaction is to condition AI with the repo and just talk. ex: